reisro/asaimaki_tpgame/README.md

 # Asai Maki Project

-It is a game application featuring third-person character mechanics gameplay as a demonstrated proof of skills using the unreal engine.
+It is a third-person game featuring character combat system mechanics to demonstrate proof of skills using the unreal engine.

 ## Installation